JIHOONKIM3949/JIHOONKIM3949/README.md

 ### Hi there 👋
 Good Day!
-I am Jihoon Kim who is interested in Web DevelopMent from South Korea
+I am Jihoon Kim who is interested in Web Development from South Korea

 If  you want to contact me, please leave me a message!